argoproj/argo-cd/docs/getting_started.md

 ## 4. Login Using The CLI

 !!! warning
-    We strongly advise to change the initially generated administrative password as soon as after your first login to the system.
+    We strongly advise changing the initially generated administrative password immediately after you first log into the system.

 Depending on the Argo CD version you are installing, the method how to get the initial password for the `admin` user is different.